 Calculate and save costs with limit absence from work with quality of care with DataCare, managing injury or disability cases in the interest of return-to-work.

-Ankle fractures–whether they happen when Joe slips on the loading dock or by when Jody takes a bad step in the Saturday 1k running race–are a common injury that causes absence from work.
+Ankle fractures–whether they happen when Joe slips on the loading dock or when Jody takes a bad step in the Saturday 1k running race–are a common injury that causes absence from work.
 Our MDGuidelines brief on ankle fractures has helpful information for individuals, medical professionals and return-to-work case managers.
-Here are some of the … Continued
+Here are some of the major … Continued

 A simple thing employers can do to help desk-bound employees with chronic back pain and perhaps even to reduce obesity levels among employees may be as simple as a change of office furniture.
 Replacing the standard sitting desk with higher and height-adjustable desks that allow employees to comfortably stand while they work may offer substantial … Continued